shivanikrnsingh-hub/100dayschallenge/day076_Multiple_Sequence_Detector/readme.md

 * Blocking vs. Non-Blocking: Note the correct use of non-blocking (<=) for the sequential state register and blocking (=) for the combinational next-state/output logic.

 * State Optimization: This FSM uses 3 bits to represent 7 states.
-Using (* fsm_encoding = "user" *) (commented in your code) would force the compiler to use your specific binary assignments rather than optimizing them into One-Hot.

 **Simulation Result**